 IMPORTANT: Although your practice has always been responsible for complying with OSHA guidelines, getting hit with a violation penalty was almost unheard of for healthcare practices.
 Well, all that has changed with COVID-19.
 Failure to comply with the new 2021 OSHA rule will result in very real financial penalties.
-Don’t risk it, sign up for this upcoming online training today.
+Don’t risk it, sign up for this online training today.

 The new OSHA compliance rules are extensive.
 They require that you make specific and detailed changes to your staff training, employee and patient communications, and COVID-19 reporting.
 Your office must be spot on with each and every rule or you’ll be left to face the financial consequences.
-This upcoming online training is the answer.
+This online training is the answer.

 After attending this expert-led, online training you’ll be able to confidently comply with the new 2021 OSHA rules and avoid any chance of being hit with a substantial violation penalty.